Estimated reading time: 13 minutes

 That worked for a while, but the bald spot was still visible, and things needed to change.

-She had already been through a test for Lupus as it presents in this same way it was not, thankfully.
+She had already been through a test for Lupus, and as it presents in this same way, it was not, thankfully.

-Again she was sent to a dermatologist who had his practice outside of the hospital.
+Again, she was sent to a dermatologist who had his practice outside the hospital.

 After numerous medications, which included a few spots on her face, she had to move on to a new doctor.